biopragmatics/oquat/docs/invalids/prefix/orphanet.md

-# VFB
+# orphanet: Orphanet

+This page summarize the different resources that reference `orphanet` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 1 resources,
-The following 1 variants were found: ['Orphanet']
+1 variants on the standard prefix were found: ['Orphanet'].

-## `mondo`
+## `mondo`: Monarch Disease Ontology

-Identifiers for this prefix are given correctly in Monarch Disease Ontology.
+Identifiers for this prefix are given incorrectly correctly in `mondo`.

 | external_xref                |   usages_count | usages                                                                                                       |
 |------------------------------|----------------|--------------------------------------------------------------------------------------------------------------|